 Sensitivity assessment.
 Seagrass beds have no avoidance mechanisms to escape targeted harvesting of leaves, shoots and rhizomes.
-Resistance to this pressure is therefore assessed as ‘Low’.
+Resistance to this pressure is, therefore, assessed as ‘Low’.
 A study by Nacken & Reise (2000) investigated the removal of Zostera noltei plants caused by Brent geese (Branta b. bernicla) and widgeon (Anas penelope) in the northern Wadden Sea.
 Birds removed 63% of plant biomass.
 Plants recovered by the following year with the authors suggesting that seasonal erosion caused by herbivorous wildfowl may be necessary for the persistence of Zostera noltei beds (Nacken & Reise, 2000).
-The study suggests that recovery to removal of target species will be rapid resulting in 'High' resilience score.
-Added anthropogenic disturbance may however be detrimental to seagrass beds as soon as the ‘normal’ level caused by grazing birds is exceeded by human activities.
-Overall the sensitivity of this biotope is deemed ‘Medium’ to this pressure.
+The study suggests that recovery from the removal of target species will be rapid resulting in 'High' resilience score.
+Added anthropogenic disturbance may, however, be detrimental to seagrass beds as soon as the ‘normal’ level caused by grazing birds is exceeded by human activities.
+Overall the sensitivity of this biotope is deemed ‘Low’ to this pressure.

 Filter-feeders such as mussels, clams and scallops are often associated with seagrass beds.
 Fisheries targeting these bivalves employ methods such as trawling, dredging, digging and raking which all result in the non-targeted removal of seagrass species.
 The direct physical effects of such fishing methods on seagrass are described in detail for the pressures ‘abrasion’ and ‘penetration and/or disturbance of the substratum’.